pi-star-2025/pi_star/end_of_time.md

 And less 15 decisions to hear

 Starting with eyes

 But then flowing everywhere

 You enter the the 14 simulation “dimension” above

 Like any kind of projection starts to live there

 And then with continuous 14 decisions

-Or even just 9 to not see or hear

 You keep getting pulled back to the 3

 Your eyes make three choices

-Stay still 9

-See outside 14, to see
+1) See outside 14, to see

-Or look back 15, to hear
+2) Look back 15, to hear and fall out of simulation

+3) Go up, by reconciling 8-5-3 time (syncing "socially" with the starmind)

 And your soul in a way is all nested eyes with this operating system

+...

 This creates the majority of your brain